Breakfast Bitch review

 There’s a variety of different options on the menu so there’s something for everyone.
 However it may not be the place to go to if you’d just like a simple breakfast of eggs and sausage — you’d need to order those things à la carte.

 It took about 10 or 15 minutes before we got our food and it came out well presented.
 Everything was really good and it was clear the food was fresh as well.
 I enjoyed my french toast as it was light and sweet.
-It was not like regular french toast, which is super heavy.
+It was not like regular french toast, which usually is on the heavier side.
 The bacon and hash browns were also good and both were cooked well.

 The service was good for the most part and the servers were polite.
 We did need to get back in line to ask for hot sauce and ketchup as they didn’t offer it when they brought our food.
 However after we asked they were more attentive to us, coming around to bring more coffee.

 The overall atmosphere of the restaurant is modern but also comforting.
 It reminds me of a Waffle House with a more lively atmosphere.
-On the Sundays they offer soul food options such as shrimps and grits as well as chicken and waffles, so I’m excited to come back and try that.
-This is a black-owned restaurant and the owners plan to open more locations in Los Angeles and Las Vegas in the coming future as result of the success they found in San Diego.
+On Sundays, they offer soul food options such as shrimps and grits as well as chicken and waffles, so I’m excited to come back and try that.
+This is a Black-owned restaurant and the owners plan to open more locations in Los Angeles and Las Vegas in the coming future as result of the success they found in San Diego.

 Kalin is a second year student at San Diego Mesa College.
 She is majoring in journalism.
 She aspires to move to LA to pursue her bachelors in journalism...